sbg-tir/.github/profile/README.md

 # Surface Biology and Geology (SBG) OTTER Thermal Infrared Data Product Algorithms

+## Background
 This organization contains the data product algorithms for the Surface Biology and Geology Thermal Infrared (SBG-TIR) Orbiting Terrestrial Thermal Emission Radiometer (OTTER) sensor.

-NASA's SBG mission was a Designated Observable (DO) identified in the National Academies of Sciences, Engineering and Medicine (NASEM) 2017 Decadal Survey.
-The Decadal Survey document presented a clear vision for the combined roles of visible to shortwave infrared imaging spectroscopy and multispectral or hyperspectral thermal infrared image data in addressing terrestrial and aquatic ecosystems and other elements of biodiversity, geology, natural hazards, the water cycle, and applied sciences topics relevant to many areas with societal benefits.

-The Surface Biology and Geology (SBG) thermal infrared (TIR) instrument – termed the Observing Terrestrial Thermal Emission Radiometer (OTTER) consists of a TIR multispectral scanner with six spectral bands operating between 8.0 and 13.0 µm and two mid-infrared (MIR) bands between 3.0 and 5.0 µm, with a 60 m pixel resolution, an equatorial three day revisit.
-The SBG-TIR instrument measures the emitted radiance of the Earth surface and uses that information to better understand the dynamics of Earth's changing surface geology and biology, ground/water temperature, snow reflectivity, active geologic processes, vegetation traits, and algal biomass.
+The SBG mission has been divided into two separate satellite platforms, supporting 1) visible shortwave infrared (VSWIR) collections, and 2) multispectral thermal (TIR) collections.
+The algorithms for the VSWIR component of the SBG mission are in the [sbg-vswir](https://github.com/sbg-vswir) organization.

 The SGB-TIR mission is also a cooperative effort with the Italian Space Agency (Agenzia Spaziale Italiana; ASI), which provides SBG-TIR platform metadata and Visual and Near-Infrared (VNIR) products.

+The OTTER instrument consists of six spectral and two mid infrared bands with 60-m resolution and ~3 day revisit.
+OTTER will measure the emitted radiance of the Earth surface to better understand the dynamics of Earth’s changing surface geology and biology, focusing on ground/water temperature, snow reflectivity, active geologic processes, vegetation traits, and algal biomass; directly addressing the topics of interest identified in the National Academies of Sciences, Engineering and Medicine (NASEM) 2017 Decadal Survey.

 | **Areas** | **Product** | **ShortName** | **NetCDF-4** | **GeoTIFF** |
 | --- | --- | --- | --- | --- |